py85252876/MIDST/README.md

 ## Attack Process

-1. **Extract gradients**: Run `get_gradients.py` to extract gradient data of the `train` path models for both member and non-member samples.
-This script will save the gradient data in `train_data.pt` and the corresponding labels in `train_label.pt`.
+1. **Extract gradients**: Run `get_gradients.py` to extract gradient data from the models trained on the `train` path for both member and non-member samples.

+- This script will save the gradient data to `train_data.pt` and the corresponding labels to `train_label.pt`.
+- The parameter `step_range` controls the range of steps from which gradients are collected.
+- The parameter `num_step` specifies the number of steps to be collected within this range.

     ```bash
-    python get_gradients.py
+    python get_gradients.py --step_range 20 --num_step 20
     ```

 2. **Train the attack model**: Run `train_model.py` to train a classification model (the attack model) on the extracted gradient data.
 This script will log scalars and save checkpoints that achieve both train accuracy and test accuracy above 0.70.
+The user can also set the batch size, train test set ratio, and number of epochs.

     ```bash
-    python train_model.py
+    python train_model.py --batch_size 1024 --test_size 0.2 --num_epochs 5000
     ```

 3. **Evaluate on dev and final**: Run `evaluate_with_dev.py` to load the best-performing attack model and the corresponding scalar, then apply it to the models in the `dev` and `final` paths, generating `prediction.csv`.
+The `step_range` and `num_step` are aligned with the hyper-parameters within the **extract gradients**, and `best_model` is used to select the best attack model (trained from the data from shadow models).

     ```bash
-    python evaluate_with_dev.py
+    python evaluate_with_dev.py --step_range 20 --num_step 20 --best_model "./best_classification_model.pth"
     ```

 ## Acknowledgements